SELECT clause (JPQL / Criteria API)

 q.multiselectjakarta.persistence.criteria.CriteriaQuery.multiselect(Selection...)Specify the selection items that are to be returned in the query result.(c.getjakarta.persistence.criteria.Path.get(String)Create a path corresponding to the referenced attribute.("name"), c.getjakarta.persistence.criteria.Path.get(String)Create a path corresponding to the referenced attribute.("capital").getjakarta.persistence.criteria.Path.get(String)Create a path corresponding to the referenced attribute.("name"));

-is equivalent to using selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result. with one of the factory methods (arrayjakarta.persistence.criteria.CriteriaBuilder.array(Selection...)Create an array-valued selection item., tuplejakarta.persistence.criteria.CriteriaBuilder.tuple(Selection...)Create a tuple-valued selection item. or constructjakarta.persistence.criteria.CriteriaBuilder.construct(Class,Selection...)Create a selection item corresponding to a constructor.) as demonstrated above.
+is equivalent to using selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result. with one of the factory methods (arrayjakarta.persistence.criteria.CriteriaBuilder.array(Selection...)Create an array-valued selection item., tuplejakarta.persistence.criteria.CriteriaBuilder.tuple(Selection...)Create a tuple-valued selection item., or constructjakarta.persistence.criteria.CriteriaBuilder.construct(Class,Selection...)Create a selection item corresponding to a constructor.), as shown previously.

 The behavior of the multiselectjakarta.persistence.criteria.CriteriaQuery.multiselect(Selection...)Specify the selection items that are to be returned in the query result. method depends on the query result type (as set when CriteriaQuery is instantiated):